syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ## Add item at specific index in a group

 In SfListView, you can add an item at specific index in a specific group by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property and [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) value of each group.
 Since, each group is identified by its [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) which holds the underlying data related to the group.
-When a new item is added at runtime, you need tofind that which group does the item belongs to by using [PropertyInfoCollection](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.PropertyInfoCollection.html), [PropertyName](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~PropertyName.html) and [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) and after getting the desired group’s [GroupResult](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult.html) value, insert the particular item into a specified index and please follow the below steps to achieve this.
+When a new item is added at runtime, you need to find that which group does the item belongs to by using [PropertyInfoCollection](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.PropertyInfoCollection.html), [PropertyName](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~PropertyName.html) and [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) and after getting the desired group’s [GroupResult](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult.html) value, insert the particular item into a specified index and please follow the below steps to achieve this.

 You can determine that which group does the newly added item belongs to by using `KeySelector` property and `Key` value of the group by passing the underlying data into the parameter in the below method